Obituaries

 For some time he helped Thornton and Colbert.
 Later he attended Renouard School For Embalming in New York City, graduated, and eventually received his license.
 Shortly thereafter, he went into partnership with Thornton and Colbert.
 After Mr. Thornton's death, the name of the funeral home was changed to COLBERT & LEE.
 In the late 1920's Mr. Lee moved to White Plains, NY where he was in charge of the White Plains office at 57 Brookfield Street, while Mr. Colbert maintained the Tarrytown office.
 Soon, the COLBERT-LEE partnership gained another partner, Mr. Adams, and even later, Mr. George D. Matthews, managers in the Yonkers, NY office.
 So, there were three offices, Tarrytown, White Plains and Yonkers.

 Mr. Colbert died, and left to carry on the business were Lee, Matthews and Adams.
 Soon after the death of Mr. Adams, the business was known for a while as LEE & MATTHEWS Funeral Home, in White Plains and Yonkers.
 The White Plains office soon moved to 131 Brookfield Street, from 57 Brookfield Street.
 The partnership was to expand for a while to Ossining and Mt.
 Vernon, NY, where Lemuel B. Mills was the manager.
 This set-up lasted for some time until stricter state laws, rules and regulations were put into effect concerning embalming schools, for funeral homes.
 Due to this, only licensed personnel could be in charge of each funeral home office.
 As Mr. Lee was the only licensee, the partnership soon dissolved and all offices except White Plains were terminated.
+Mr. Lee’s presence was profound not only in his exemplary education at this period in time, that allowed him to be in compliance to even commence/continue a business, but he was also filling a need serving the African-American population, as area Caucasian-American funeral homes were not servicing us (& wouldn’t until after the Civil Rights Act).
 They moved from 131 Brookfield Street to 203 Brookfield Street, the newly purchased property known as LEE'S FUNERAL HOME.
 Mr. Lee received a divorce from his first wife, and later remarried Mattie.
-Though unlicensed. she proved of great assistance to her husband in the business, helping in every possible way.
+Though unlicensed, she proved of great assistance to her husband in the business, helping in every possible way.

 They had a son, Theodore "Ted", who would turn out to be the second generation of funeral service.
 He graduated from White Plains High School, attended New York University, served in the military, then attended mortuary school, receiving his funeral directing license in 1962, and joined his father in the business.
 With Urban Renewal in White Plains, Lee's Funeral Home moved to 133-135 Fisher Avenue in September 1967.

 In 1978, a fire at the house next door to the funeral home spread to the funeral home, causing more damage than to the building in which the fire originated.
 Having been offered help and the use of their facilities by all the local funeral homes, the Ernestine M. Wright Funeral Home, at 160 Fisher Avenue, was the most convenient choice from which to work.
-Mrs. Etrusia Levister, sister of the deceased Ernestine M. Wright, cooperated fully with us in offering the use of her facilities.
-For months, both funeral homes operated separately, yet together, from the same edifice.
+Mrs. Etrusia Levister, sister of the deceased Ernestine M. Wright, cooperated fully with Lee’s in offering the use of her facilities.
+For months, both funeral homes operated separately business wise, yet together location wise, from the same edifice.

 In 1979, the Ernestine M. Wright Funeral Home building was purchased by LEE'S FUNERAL HOME, with the understanding that the Ernestine M. Wright Funeral Home would continue functioning until March 16,1981, at which time the Wright Funeral Home would terminate their operation.
 Once again, Lee's Funeral Home had relocated.